 |Canon M (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||4000||4.3||no||no|

 The SL2 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the SL1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon SL1 or the Canon SL2 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel SL1:

 - More compact: Is smaller (117x91mm vs 122x93mm) and thus needs less room in the bag.